Stock events for Caribou Biosciences, Inc. (CRBU)

 CRBU’s Geographic footprint

-Caribou Biosciences, Inc. is headquartered in Berkeley, California, and develops its genome-edited allogeneic cell therapies for use in the United States and internationally.
+Caribou Biosciences, Inc. is headquartered in Berkeley, California, and operates geographically in the United States and the rest of the world, with the United States generating the most revenue.

 CRBU Corporate Image Assessment